 From the end of the 19th century up to the present day, the Rothschild family has been one of the mainstays of the evolvement, establishment and development of the State of Israel.
 For decades, the family has always stood at the forefront of realizing the vision of a progressive Jewish state that would serve, not only as a home for the Jewish people, but also as a shining example of social justice and equal opportunities.
 The Edmond de Rothschild Foundation (Israel) is successor to this vision- a vision which was formed more than a century ago and which continues to resonate among the Famous Benefactor’s descendants who follow in his path.

 and its Unique Operational Model

-At the end of the 1950s, the Rothschild family transferred the lands in Caesarea (approximately 30 square kilometers) to the Caesarea Rothschild Foundation and invited the State to become a partner in the Foundation.
+At the end of the 1950s, the Rothschild family transferred the lands in Caesarea (approximately 30 square kilometers) to the Edmond de Rothschild Foundation (Israel) and invited the State to become a partner in the Foundation.

 The Foundation operates according to a unique model whereby all income derived from the development of Caesarea is transferred from the Foundation’s subsidiaries- the Caesarea Development Corporation and the Caesarea Assets Corporation – to the Foundation, which then donates the profits for the advancement of schools and higher education in Israel.

 When Baron Edmond de Rothschild died in 1997, the family’s banking group and philanthropic foundations were passed on to his son, Baron Benjamin de Rothschild.
 Baron Benjamin de Rothschild and his wife, Baroness Ariane de Rothschild, are involved and play a leading role in the Edmond de Rothschild Foundation’s activities in Israel- as one of several Edmond de Rothschild Foundations that are active in the field of education around the world.